tvl-labs/faucet/README.md

 ![faucet.png](docs%2Ffaucet.png)

 # Original fork changes
-Compared to the original fork, this repository adopts the code for Khalani protocol:
+Compared to the original fork, this repository has several patches and improvement:
+- significantly streamlined the state management of requests and nonce/balance recalibration
+- added support of faucet wallet signer with [AWS KMS](https://docs.aws.amazon.com/kms/latest/APIReference/API_Sign.html).
+Each chain's KMS key ID may be configured via `AWS_KMS_KEY_${CHAIN_ID}`, and the global KMS region with `AWS_REGION` env variables
+- added Prometheus metrics exposed on `/metrics: `faucet_wallet_balance`, `faucet_wallet_nonce`, `faucet_requests_processed`
 - allow to configure faucet from a file specified by `CONFIG_FILE`
 - allow to override RPC URLs with ENV variables of name `EVM_CHAINS_${ID}_RPC`, where `ID` is the chain ID specified in `evmchains` of `config.json`, for example `EVM_CHAINS_KHALANITESTNET_RPC` — needed to move RPC URLs to mountable Kubernetes `Secret`s.